themesberg/volt-bootstrap-5-dashboard/README.md

 Hit `CTRL+C` to terminate the gulp command.
 This will stop the local server from running.

-## Theme without Sass, Gulp or Npm
+## Theme without Sass, Gulp or npm

-If you'd like to get a version of our theme without Sass, Gulp or Npm, we've got you covered.
+If you'd like to get a version of our theme without Sass, Gulp or npm, we've got you covered.
 Run the following command:

 ```
 gulp build:dev
 ```

-This will generate a folder `html&css` which will have unminified CSS, Html and Javascript.
+This will generate a folder `html&css` which will have unminified CSS, HTML and JavaScript.

 ## Minified version